gjcooper/UoN-MRCourse-2016/slideshow.md

 * fMRI scanner paradigms are noisy and care needs to be taken with auditory based studies.

+* Hardware for MR room needs to be specially designed and is often expensive.

 * Each volume is a series of slices acquired at different times - need to control for that in analysis.

 * BOLD is an **indirect** measure and has no direct interpretation or units.